PDM4AR/exercises/docs/02-graphsearch.md

 <img src="img/extracted_paths_ex02_graph.png" alt="Extracted Paths example" width="500">

 For more information on the Wavefront Planner, here are some references you might want to look at: ([Tufts wavefront planner](https://www.cs.tufts.edu/comp/150IR/labs/wavefront.html)), ([CMU motion-planning lab](https://www.cs.cmu.edu/~16311/f05/labs/lab05/)).
-The problem definitions in these resources may differ slightly, so follow the specification in this documentation and treat the links as references only.
+The problem definitions in these resources may differ slightly, so follow the specifications in this documentation and treat the links as references only.

 When solving the problem, the following conventions should hold: